 Washington’s Cascade Mountains contain four active stratovolcanoes.
 The closest to us, Glacier Peak, is just 80km away and appears to be the most active of the lot.
 Its past lahars have reached Puget Sound, but flow down river courses just to the north of us.
 Prevailing winds will carry most tephra away from us as well.
 The geologic record shows Glacier Peak to have a recent frequency of perhaps 400 year intervals between eruptions, with a record going back thousands of years.
 It has been ~300 years since its last estimated eruption.

 We need not fear a tsunami, flood, or lahar directly threatening our neighborhood.
-We live on relatively high ground, at 150m elevation, 15km from the Sound, 5km from the Snohomish River, with available routes out of the area in case of a flood condition nearby.
+We live on just sufficiently high ground, at 60m elevation, although only 400m from the Sound, but >10km from a significant river.
+There are available routes out of the area in case of a flood condition nearby.
 Blizzard and earthquake pose our biggest risks of becoming cut off from needed resources for a duration of a week or more.
 Both also pose a threat of dwelling destruction on a community scale, with blizzard destruction possible due to associated tree falls.
 Our neighborhood is wooded by native conifers that are well over 100′ tall, many with potential for compromised root systems due to residential neighborhoods being developed closely in their midst.

 The Cascadia earthquake frequency is less than observed in the earth’s other subduction zones, indicating potentially greater stress buildup here and hence potential for larger quakes.
 All observed quake evidence indicates that each Cascadia zone rupture has produced a tsunami with capability of inflicting damage to coastal areas around the North Pacific.